 Listed below are a couple of charts of interest.
-The first is a chart that shows the variance between the latest estimate and the final USDA number for each of the past six years.
-The second is a supply/consumption analysis based on the latest information from USDA and the latest estimate of the year.
+The first is a chart that shows the variance between the first estimate and the final USDA number for each of the past seven years.
+The second is a supply/consumption analysis based on the latest information from USDA and the first estimate of the year.

 We will continue to keep you updated as we progress through the growing season.
 Should you have any questions or wish to discuss the market in more detail, please feel free to give me a call at 800-469-6607.
 Also, please be sure to check out our website at www.youngpecan.com where you will find additional statistics, nutritional and regulatory information.
 On our site, you can sign up to receive emails automatically as we update statistics and other information.